On the universal calibration of heavy-tailed combination tests: Acknowledgments

 \section{Acknowledgments}

-We thank Ruodu Wang for an insightful discussion, which brought the result of \cite{berman1961convergence} to our attention.
-FRG was supported in part by NSF Grant DMS-2515385.
-SS is partially supported by the NSF grant CNS/CSE-2319592 ``Collaborative Research: IMR: MM-1A: Scalable Statistical Methodology for Performance Monitoring, Anomaly Identification, and Mapping Network Accessibility from Active Measurements''.
+We thank Ruodu Wang for an inspiring discussion.
+We also thank Jingshu Wang for encouraging feedback, which motivated us to formulate \cref{c:CCT}.
+RG was supported in part by NSF Grant DMS-2515385.
+SS and PC were partially supported by the NSF grant CNS/CSE-2319592 ``Collaborative Research: IMR: MM-1A: Scalable Statistical Methodology for Performance Monitoring, Anomaly Identification, and Mapping Network Accessibility from Active Measurements''.